| What

 the "see through" look that is so characteristic

+of micrografting.
 The main reason for transplanting only individual follicular

 units is to duplicate the way hair naturally grows.